Nayanpawar03/SnapSearch-AI/readme.md

 ## What is this?

-SnapSearch AI is a local image search engine that lets you search through images on your computer using natural language or another image — no internet required, no cloud APIs, everything runs on your machine.
+SnapSearch AI is a local image search engine that lets you search through images on your computer using natural language or another image, no internet required, no cloud APIs, everything runs on your machine.

 Think of it like Google Image Search, but for your own folders.
-You can type something like *"poster about operating systems"* or *"bird flying at night"* and the system will find the most visually and semantically relevant images from your indexed folder — even if those exact words don't appear anywhere in the filenames.
+You can type something like *"poster about operating systems"* or *"bird flying at night"* and the system will find the most visually and semantically relevant images from your indexed folder, even if those exact words don't appear anywhere in the filenames.

 ---